UNINETTSigma2/documentation/README.md

 - Click "Commit changes" with "Start a new merge request with these changes" checked.

-## How to update your master branch after your changes have been accepted and merged
+## How to update your main branch after your changes have been accepted and merged

-Switch to your `master` branch:
+Switch to your `main` branch:
 ```
-$ git checkout master
+$ git checkout main
 ```

 Pull changes from `origin`
 (we assume `origin` points at `git@gitlab.sigma2.no:documentation/public.git`):
 ```
-$ git pull origin master
+$ git pull origin main
 ```